Should I Get an MBA or an MS in Management?

 One way to earn your master’s in business administration or management is to enroll in an online degree program.
 Walden, an accredited university, offers both a Master of Business Administration and MS in Management program, each designed for working professionals who are looking to further their education and boost their career.
 As such, these online graduate degree programs give you the flexibility you need to pursue your master’s while continuing to work full time.
 When you choose Walden, you can get your business or management degree without putting your life on hold.

-Walden University is an accredited institution offering business administration and management degree programs online, including a Master of Business Administration (MBA) and an MS in Management.
+Walden University is an accredited institution offering business administration and management degree programs online, including a Master of Business Administration (MBA).
 Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.

 The number of credits for completion will vary by student, depending on individual progress and credits transferred, if applicable.
 For a personalized estimate of the number of your transfer credits that Walden would accept, contact a Walden Enrollment Specialist.